WebOfTrustInfo/rwot7-toronto/draft-documents/Digital-Identity-for-the-Homeless.md

 # Digital Identity for the Homeless

+##Authors

+Mike Varley
+Matthew Wong

 ## Abstract

 This paper explores the possibilities and practicalities of leveraging a digital decentralized identity for helping homeless, distressed, or under-serviced populations.

 Some points that will be covered:
-* homeless does not mean 'disconnected'
+* homeless does not mean 'disconnected'.
-* reliable identity is still essential for providing services to help these people
+* reliable identity is still essential for providing services to help these people.
-* the valuable services which need to made available to this group
+* the valuable services which need to made available to this group.
+* we don't need 100% converage of affected people to have value.
 * how decentralized ID networks support the creation of online communities with real-world capabilities.

 ## Background